MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/imap-mailbox-migration-fails.md

 To migrate mailboxes from Exchange Server 2010 to Exchange Online, you have the following options:

-- Cutover migration - which uses the RPC/HTTP protocol
+- Cutover migration: Uses the RPC/HTTP protocol
-- Hybrid migration - which uses the MRS protocol
+- Hybrid migration: Uses the MRS protocol
 - PST import service to migrate PST files

-For details about these methods, see [Migrate multiple email accounts](/exchange/mailbox-migration/mailbox-migration).
+For more information about these methods, see [Migrate multiple email accounts](/exchange/mailbox-migration/mailbox-migration).